-Financial Statements
+Financial statements

-This quarterly report presents the unaudited condensed consolidated financial statements of Together Financial Services Limited as of and for the three months ended December 31, 2018 with comparatives to December 31, 2017.
+This quarterly report presents the unaudited condensed consolidated financial statements of Together Financial Services Limited as of and for the period ended March 31, 2019 with comparatives to March 31, 2018.
 The interim condensed consolidated financial statements of Together Financial Services Limited have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU), are unaudited and are derived from internal management reporting.

 The Group adopted IFRS 9 Financial Instruments on July 1, 2018.
 IFRS 9 impacts the Group's classification, measurement and impairment of financial instruments.
 Changes in accounting policies resulting from the adoption of IFRS 9 have been applied retrospectively.
 The Group has taken advantage of the exemptions allowing it to not restate comparative periods.
-Accordingly, the information presented for the prior year financial period does not reflect the requirements of IFRS 9 and therefore is not comparable to the information presented for the current periods under IFRS 9.
+Accordingly, the information presented for the prior year financial period does not reflect the requirements of IFRS 9 and therefore is not comparable to the information presented for the current period under IFRS 9.